ai3DVision/CP_PFDR_graph_d1/README.md

 We provide implementations for a wide range of applications in convex cases, often used in signal processing or machine learning.
 We specify here the mex API, but the C/C++ routines are available separately (see below, § Mex Routines).

 ### Quadratic functional with ℓ<sub>1</sub>-norm regularisation
-The base space is _H_ = ℝ, and the general form is
+The base space is ℍ = ℝ, and the general form is

     _F_(_x_) = 1/2 ║<i>y</i> − _A_ _x_║<sup>2</sup> +
  ∑<sub>_v_ ∈ _V_</sub> _λ_<sup>(ℓ)</sup><sub>_v_</sub> |_x_<sub>_v_</sub>| +